yuvii-b/netpresence/README.md

 - **`backend/`** — FastAPI service backed by MongoDB (via Motor).
 Exposes REST endpoints for starting/stopping attendance sessions and submitting attendance, plus a `/ws` WebSocket that broadcasts live submission events to the teacher dashboard.
 Session/token/nonce state is kept in-process (see `app/services/token_service.py`) and is intentionally not persisted — it resets on every backend restart.
 - **`frontend/`** — React 19 + Vite single-page app with two components: `TeacherDashboard` (starts a session and plays the tone) and `StudentScanner` (listens via the mic, decodes the tone, and submits attendance).
 Tone encoding/decoding lives under `frontend/src/audio/` (Goertzel-algorithm based).

-See `STATUS.md` for a detailed, up-to-date gap analysis against the project's 12-week plan.
+See `docs/STATUS.md` for a detailed, up-to-date gap analysis against the project's 12-week plan.
+For the math behind the tone encoding/decoding and token logic, see `docs/MATH.md` for a concise explainer, or `docs/ALGORITHMS.md` for the full in-depth, layman-friendly derivation.

 ## Backend setup